pandas DataFrames

 .shape

-The .shape method returns the number of rows and columns in the DataFrame.
+The .shape attribute returns the number of rows and columns in the DataFrame.
 The first element is the number of rows, while the second element is the number of columns.

-We do not have closing parentheses after .shape because it is an attribute of the DataFrame, not a method/function.
-In contrast, methods require parentheses to be called, even if they do not take any arguments (e.g., metadata.head()).
+We do not use parentheses after .shape because it is an attribute of the DataFrame, not a method/function.
+In contrast, methods require parentheses to be called, even when they do not take any arguments (e.g., metadata.head()).

-Suppose we had a larger file, we might not want to display all the contents in the console.
+If we had a larger file, we may not want to display all the contents in the console.
 Instead we could check the top (the first 6 lines) of this data.frame using the function head():

 metadata.head()